MinecraftForge/Documentation/docs/networking/entities.md

 Spawn Data
 ----------

-In general, the spawning of modded entities is handled seperately, by Forge.
+In general, the spawning of modded entities is handled separately, by Forge.

 !!! note
-    This means that simply extending a vanilla entity class may not inherit all its behaviour here.
-You may need to implement certain vanilla behaviours yourself.
+    This means that simply extending a vanilla entity class may not inherit all its behavior here.
+You may need to implement certain vanilla behaviors yourself.

 You can add extra data to the spawn packet Forge sends by implementing the following interface.